Texas A&M University School of Law: Employment

 Out of 130 total graduates of the Class of 2020, 93.8% (or 122 graduates) obtained full-time, long-term employment for which bar passage was required or for which a J.D. was an advantage within 10 months of graduation.
-80.8% (or 105 graduates) were employed in long-term, full-time, bar passage required jobs excluding solo practice.
+80.8% (or 105 graduates) were employed in long-term, full-time, bar passage required jobs (i.e. as attorneys) excluding solo practice.
 5.4% (or 7 graduates) were unemployed and seeking work, pursuing an additional degree, or working in a non-professional, short term, or part-time job within 10 months of graduation.

 Of those graduates, 4.6% (or 6 graduates) obtained federal clerkships, and 10.0% (or 13 graduates) obtained jobs at large law firms with more than 100 lawyers.
 14.6% (or 19 graduates) obtained full-time, long-term public service positions in government or public interest.